feylikurds/webkid-nn-js-example/README.md

 ## Installation
 One must install Node.js and npm, then of course download the script or just clone this repo.

-> npm init
-> npm install mnist --save
+> npm install mnist

-> npm install synaptic --save
+> npm install synaptic

 > node nn.js

 ## Purpose